 A question from a Practitioner:

 A 57 year old female client and I have been working together for 2 months.
-Pretty good primary food, taking levothyroxine, but persistent hypothyroid symptoms (TSH mid-norm, but doc will not test T3 and T4 – we’ve discussed at length the option of seeing a functional medicine doc).
+Pretty good primary food, taking levothyroxine, but persistent hypothyroid symptoms (TSH mid-norm, but PCP will not test T3 and T4).
 5’4″/153lbs, menopausal several years now.
 Lots of work-related stress.
-Dialing down sugar and flour in diet have helped drop some pounds as well as sugar cravings.
+Dialing down sugar and flour in diet has helped drop some pounds as well as sugar cravings.
 It has also eliminated daily bloating as well as significant bouts of IBS.
 Food is in a good place….
 Just recently, I raised the issue of sleep as she’s always said it’s “pretty good”.
 I probed about more specifics and learned that she goes to sleep fine but usually wakes up at 4am no matter when she goes to sleep.

 She is usually in bed around 10:00ish and asleep by 11 at the latest.
-Sometimes she can fall back asleep at 4am, but most days when her mind gets going (work-related stress) she just watches the clock until she gets up for the day at 6am.
-I wasn’t sure what to do about this since it’s only 2 hours before she should wake and we want healthy cortisol spike at 6am.
-Melatonin?
+Sometimes she can fall back asleep at 4am, but most days when her mind gets going (work-related stress), she just watches the clock until she gets up for the day at 6:30am.
+It’s only 2 hours before she should wake, but I know we want healthy cortisol spike at 6am.
 Consistent night sleep, when it occasionally happens, obviously makes her feel like a million bucks.
 Would love to help her have better sleep more consistently!
 As always – thanks for your thoughts!

 As we know, persistent challenges with sleep often point to hormone “imbalances”.
-Hormones are messenger molecules in the body that help to communicate the status of your world (within and across tissues/systems) and coordinate a body-wide response that promotes survival.
-Most often what we see at play in hormone “imbalances” is not the result of a true dysfunction in the body but rather a logical and perfectly executed response by the body to a person’s lifestyle that is promoting undesired consequences that the person doesn’t like.
-Often, individuals are making choices that keep the body in a place of prioritizing survival (sympathetic dominance) vs. thriving (parasympathetic balance).
+Hormones are messenger molecules in the body that help to communicate the status of your world (within and across tissues/systems) and coordinate a body-wide response that promotes survival (and only then, thriving).
+Most often what we see at play in hormone “imbalances” is not the result of a true dysfunction in the body but rather the body’s logical and perfectly executed response to a person’s lifestyle that is promoting undesired consequences that the person doesn’t like.
+Often, individuals are making choices that keep the body in a place of prioritizing survival (sympathetic dominance) and yet that are seeking a life experience that is more in line with thriving (parasympathetic balance).
 At least in the US and the western world, we have an epidemic of people chronically making “sympathetic choices” (e.g. crap food, stress, toxins) and wondering why they aren’t having a “parasympathetic experience” (e.g. vitality, quick healing, fertility).